codewithharit/Evil-Eye/README.md

 # Evil-Eye
-Evil Eye is a tool of python based program for simple audio steganography.
+Evil Eye is a tool for Audio steganography.